DaedalicEntertainment/lua-coding-conventions/README.md

 ## 3. Classes

+Although programming in Lua works well without classes, we've learned that grouping functionality in classes improved our code structure by a big deal.

 3.1. __DO__ use PascalCase for class names (or at least metatables representing classes), e.g. BankAccount.

 3.2. __DO__ uppercase the first letter of acronyms, only, e.g. XmlDocument.